lukso-network/tools-lsp-factory/docs/deployment/universal-profile.md

 })
 ```

-If the `ipfsGateway` object is provided, it will override the `ipfsGateway` object passed during the instantiation of the LSPFactory.
+If the `ipfsGateway` parameter is provided, it will override the `ipfsGateway` object passed during the instantiation of the LSPFactory for this function call only.

 ### Reactive Deployment